Jutta Rüdiger: Career in the Reich

 As BDM Leader, Rüdiger had the title Reichs Deputy of the BDM (Reichsreferentin des BDM).
 This signified that her position was subordinate to the overall Nazi Youth Leader (Reichsjugendführer), Baldur von Schirach (and his successor from 1940, Artur Axmann).
 This was in accordance with Nazi policy that women and their organisations must always be subordinate to male leadership.
-Schirach was zealous in preventing the BDM becoming autonomous, or coming under the control of the Nazi Women's Organisation (Nationalsozialistische Frauenschaft, NSF), whose Leader Gertrud Scholtz-Klink he regarded as a rival.
+Schirach was zealous in preventing the BDM becoming autonomous, or coming under the control of the National Socialist Women's League (Nationalsozialistische Frauenschaft, NSF), whose Leader Gertrud Scholtz-Klink he regarded as a rival.

 Membership of the BDM became compulsory for girls between 10 and 18 in 1936, and the law was strengthened in 1939, but membership was never as universal as membership of the Hitler Youth was for boys.
-The destiny of BDM girls under the Nazi state was to become wives and mothers to Nazi men, bearing many children to increase the strength of the Aryan race.
+The destiny of BDM girls under the Nazi state was to then participate in the Glaube und Schönheit (Faith and Beauty) society, open for ages 17 to 21.
+They would then become wives to Nazi men to bear many children to increase the strength of the Aryan race.

-According to Rüdiger, leader of the League of German Girls in 1937:The task of our Girls League is to bring up our girls as torch bearers of the national-socialist world.
+According to Rüdiger, leader of the League of German Girls in 1937:"The task of our Girls League is to bring up our girls as torch bearers of the national-socialist world.
 We need girls who are at harmony between their bodies, souls and spirits.
 And we need girls who, through healthy bodies and balanced minds, embody the beauty of divine creation.
-We want to bring up girls who believe in Germany and our leader, and who will pass these beliefs on to their future children.
+We want to bring up girls who believe in Germany and our leader, and who will pass these beliefs on to their future children."

 By 1941, however, there was an acute labour shortage in Germany as some men were conscripted and sent to the front, and the BDM girls were increasingly pressed into compulsory labour service, usually either on farms or in munitions factories, with girls from upper or middle-class families going into office jobs.
 Rüdiger came to preside over a female work force of several millions, directing them as the economic ministries requested additional labour.

 From 1943 onwards, the BDM also supplied thousands of girls for work in flak (anti-aircraft) batteries guarding German cities.
 By means of this, the Nazi system would allow young women to come to combat service.
 Girls as young as 13 operated flak batteries, fired guns and shot down Allied planes.
 Many were killed when their batteries were hit by bombs or machine-gun fire from Allied fighters.
 Later in the war, BDM girls fought against the advancing Allied armies.